MasterKale/SimpleWebAuthn-homepage/docs/packages/server/usage.md

 const rpID = 'localhost';
 ```

+These will be referenced throughout attestations and assertions to ensure that authenticators generate and return credentials specifically for your server.

 :::info
 The instructions below are for setting up SimpleWebAuthn for 2FA support.
 Guides for "Passwordless"
 and "Usernameless" support can be found under the **Advanced Guides** section.